Western Massachusetts Area Public Insurance Adjusters

 Attention Western Massachusetts residents affected by recent winter storms — we can help!
 Call 508-280-6499.

-Our team is ready to help Western Massachusetts business owners, condominium assocations, and homeowners with winter storm, ice dam, wind damage, and business interruption insurance claims in the following towns and cities:
+Our team is ready to help Western Massachusetts business owners, condominium associations, and homeowners with wind, flood, and structural damage, and business interruption insurance claims in the following towns and cities:

-We work for you to maximize your winter storm business and home property damage insurance claim!
+We work for you to maximize your business and home property damage insurance claims!

 Please call Marc Lancaric at 508-280-6499 with any questions about our Massachusetts public insurance adjusting services.

-Specializing in winter storm, ice dam, water and wind damage, and business interruption insurance claims.
+Specializing in wind, fire, structural, and flood damage, and business interruption insurance claims.
 We can help!